-As well as producing an abundant crop of fruit throughout the year as well as making an attractive addition to the garden.
-The foliage on an established tree turns from a bronze shade to a bright green when established, and their white blooms are fragrant, pretty, and have a purple-tinged bud.
+Eureka lemon trees produce an abundant crop of fruit throughout the year as well as making an attractive addition to the garden.
+The foliage on an established tree turns from a bronze shade to a bright green when established and their white blooms are fragrant, pretty, and have a purple-tinged bud.
 They can be planted throughout the year in warm climates and reach maturity within three years.
 If you plan to overwinter them indoors, plant them in the spring after any danger of frost has passed.
 Eureka lemon trees are toxic to animals.